Kaavya-Saxena/Anuviti/README.md

 During the development process I faced the following challenges:-

 - Understanding the working of the backend side of my application as I had never worked with web backend before.
 However, thanks to online communities, stackoverflow, my mentor (Ashik Kuppili) and friends I was able to find resources which helped me in creating this web application.
 - Preparing a feature list.
 In the beginning I wanted to build an app like no other and incorporate many features.
-But in the interest of time, I had to narrow down the features to the basic functionalities that are available in a video conferencing web application
+But in the interest of time, I had to narrow down the features to the basic functionalities that are available in a Recommendation system web application
 - Managing Development of my Project as my exams were going on.
 It was a challenge to jumble myself and my time between my exam preparation and application development, but due to the guidance of my mentor and discussing strategies with my friends I was able to deliver both of them in time.
 - Making my own Database as the database I required was not available, I had to make my Own database from Scratching by visiting different websites to gather data about organizations and thier details